Ionizing radiation: Background radiation

-Background radiation comes from both natural and man-made sources.
+Background radiation comes from both natural and human-made sources.

 The global average exposure of humans to ionizing radiation is about 3 mSv (0.3 rem) per year, 80% of which comes from nature.
-The remaining 20% results from exposure to man-made radiation sources, primarily from medical imaging.
-Average man-made exposure is much higher in developed countries, mostly due to CT scans and nuclear medicine.
+The remaining 20% results from exposure to human-made radiation sources, mainly medical imaging.
+Average human-made exposure is much higher in developed countries, mostly due to CT scans and nuclear medicine.

 Natural background radiation comes from five primary sources: cosmic radiation, solar radiation, external terrestrial sources, radiation in the human body, and radon.

 The background rate for natural radiation varies considerably with location, being as low as 1.5 mSv/a (1.5 mSv per year) in some areas and over 100 mSv/a in others.
-The highest level of purely natural radiation recorded on the Earth's surface is 90 µGy/h (0.8 Gy/a) on a Brazilian black beach composed of monazite.
-The highest background radiation in an inhabited area is found in Ramsar, primarily due to naturally radioactive limestone used as a building material.
+The highest level of purely natural radiation recorded on the Earth's surface is 90 μGy/h (0.8 Gy/a) on a Brazilian black beach composed of monazite.
+The highest background radiation in an inhabited area is found in Ramsar, mainly due to naturally radioactive limestone used as a building material.
 Some 2000 of the most exposed residents receive an average radiation dose of 10 mGy per year, (1 rad/yr) ten times more than the ICRP recommended limit for exposure to the public from artificial sources.
 Record levels were found in a house where the effective radiation dose due to external radiation was 135 mSv/a, (13.5 rem/yr) and the committed dose from radon was 640 mSv/a (64.0 rem/yr).
 This unique case is over 200 times higher than the world average background radiation.
 Despite the high levels of background radiation that the residents of Ramsar receive there is no compelling evidence that they experience a greater health risk.
 The ICRP recommendations are conservative limits and may represent an over representation of the actual health risk.
 Generally radiation safety organization recommend the most conservative limits assuming it is best to err on the side of caution.
 This level of caution is appropriate but should not be used to create fear about background radiation danger.
 Radiation danger from background radiation may be a serious threat but is more likely a small overall risk compared to all other factors in the environment.